 All coaches must continually take advantage of opportunities presented for self-improvement.
 Regular attendance of district meetings, rules clinics, special workshops and training opportunities in specific fields is expected.
 Membership should be maintained in professional organizations, coaches' associations, and similar groups whose programs are geared toward greater achievement and improved performance.

-6) Qualification and Training: ALL coaches are required to have all OHSAA courses complete..
+6) Qualification and Training: ALL coaches are required to have all OHSAA and human resources courses complete.

 Head Coaches shall....